fadawar/fadawar.github.io/_drafts/structure-of-ansible-project.md

 ---

 In my projects (including [Spine Hero](https://spinehero.com)) I like to use Ansible.
-It's a great tool for deploying your code and setup whole enviroment on server.
+It's a great tool for deploying your code and for setup of whole enviroment on server.
 With one command you can transform a plain linux server into server that has installed newest nginx, gunicorn, postgresql etc. and your application is running on it.